EmotiBit/EmotiBit_Docs/Troubleshooting.md

-# EmotiBit troubleshooting Guide
+# EmotiBit Troubleshooting Guide
-This guide provides curated answers and solutions for common EmotiBit issues based on community discussions and support posts.
+This guide provides solutions to common EmotiBit issues.
+The content is curated from community discussions and support inquiries.

-# Typical EmotiBit Getting started flow
+# Typical EmotiBit Getting Started Flow

-- Note: The getting started steps are sequential.
-The sequential nature of the steps makes it impossible to get stuck on a step if the previous step has not been successfully completed.
-For example, EmotiBit cannot be stuck on trying to connect to a WiFi network is step 1 of Firmware installation was not completed.
+- Note: The Getting Started steps are sequential.
+You cannot proceed to a step if the previous step has not been successfully completed.
+For example, if firmware installation (step 1) fails, the EmotiBit will not attempt to connect to a WiFi network.

-## Missing Package Contents
+## 1. Missing Package Contents
-- Affected customers should reach out to us via email.
-Please provide the order number in the email.
+If you find something is missing from your order, please contact us via email with your order number.
+You can verify the complete contents of your package in the [Unboxing section](https://github.com/EmotiBit/EmotiBit_Docs/blob/master/Getting_Started.md#Unboxing) of the Getting Started guide.
-   - If you placed the order on the OpenBCI website, please reach out to support@opencbci.com.
+   - Orders placed on the OpenBCI website: contact support@openbci.com
-   - If you placed the order on the EmotiBit website, please reach out to support@emotibit.com.
+   - Orders placed on the EmotiBit website: contact support@emotibit.com
 ---
-## Issue Getting Started  Config Txt
+## 2. Config.txt Configuration Issues

-**Definition:** Issues related to configuring the `config.txt` file for EmotiBit setup.
+**Definition:** This section addresses issues related to configuring the `config.txt` file for EmotiBit setup.

 ### FAQs